The Best Festivities to Get You in the Holiday Spirit Across Canada

 Find it: Wellington St., Parliament Hill, ottawatourism.ca

-The low-down: After you finish gliding around the Canada 150 Rink, stay until sundown to take in the mesmerizing light show (think, winter scenes and plenty of Xmas colours) projected onto Centre Block and the Peace Tower then take a stroll to the National War Memorial to check out the trees topped with more colourful lights.
+The low-down: Visit at sundown to take in the mesmerizing light show (think, winter scenes and plenty of Xmas colours) projected onto Centre Block and the Peace Tower then take a stroll to the National War Memorial to check out the trees topped with more colourful lights.

 Times: All week from 5:30 p.m. to 11 p.m.